Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 Well Done | 160º F |

-Sauce for beef tenderloin
+Peppercorn sauce for beef tenderloin

-Next, turn the heat to high.
+Next, turn the heat to high for about a minute.

-Add the brandy after 1 minute.
 Use a wooden spoon to scrape up any fond (the delicious caramelized bits of meat stuck to bottom of the skillet).

 Reduce heat to a medium-low and simmer for 5 minutes.

-Finally, finish the sauce with butter.
+Finally, finish the sauce with butter and you're done.

 What side dishes go with roast beef tenderloin?